ellajtanttu/piglatin-oct/README.md

 Code: pigLatin("tray")
 Expected Output: ["tr","ay"]

-2. Test: "It will switch the positions of the two parts of the word"
-Code: pigLatin("tray")
-Expected Output: ["ay", "tr"]

-2. Test: "It will push "ay" to the end of the array"
-Code: pigLatin("tray")
-Expected Output: ["ay", "tr", "ay"]

-2. Test: "It will join the array together and return it"
-Code: pigLatin ("tray")
-Expected Output: "aytray"

 ## QU Function

 4. Test: "It will return true if "q" is at index 0 && "qu" is contained in the string"